 In performing any of these duties, the Director may utilize the staff of the county Department of Social Services or any other public or private community agencies that may be available.
 The Director may also consult with the consult with any public or private agencies or individuals, including the available State or local law-enforcement officers who shall assist in the investigation and evaluation of the seriousness of any report of abuse or neglect abuse, neglect, or dependency when requested by the Director.
-The Director or the Director's representative may make a written demand for any information or reports, whether or not confidential, that may in the Director's opinion be relevant to the protective services case.
-Upon the Director's or the Director's representative's request and unless protected by the attorney-client privilege, any public or private agency or individual shall provide access to and copies of this confidential information and these records to the extent permitted by federal law and regulations.
-If a custodian of criminal investigative information or records believes that release of such information will jeopardize the right of the State to prosecute a defendant or the right of a defendant to receive a fair trial or will undermine an ongoing or future investigation, it may seek an order from a court of competent jurisdiction to prevent disclosure of the information.
-In such an action, the custodian of the records shall have the burden of showing by a preponderance of the evidence that disclosure of the information in question will jeopardize the right of the State to prosecute a defendant or the right of a defendant to receive a fair trial or will undermine an ongoing or future investigation.
-Actions brought pursuant to this paragraph shall be set down for immediate hearing, and subsequent proceedings in such actions shall be accorded priority by the trial and appellate courts.
+The Director may make an oral or written demand for any information or reports, whether or not confidential, that may in the Director's opinion be relevant to the protective services case.
+Upon the Director's representative's request, any public or private agency or individual shall provide access to and copies of this confidential information and these records to the extent permitted by federal law and regulations.